Psychedelic drug

-Many psychedelic drugs are illegal worldwide under the UN conventions, with occasional exceptions for religious use or research contexts.
+Many psychedelic drugs are illegal to possess without lawful authorisation, exemption or license worldwide under the UN conventions, with occasional exceptions for religious use or research contexts.
 Despite these controls, recreational use of psychedelics is common.
+There is also a long history of use of naturally occurring psychedelics as entheogens dating back thousands of years.
 Legal barriers have made the scientific study of psychedelics more difficult.
 Research has been conducted, however, and studies show that psychedelics are physiologically safe and rarely lead to addiction.
-Studies conducted using psilocybin in a psychotherapeutic setting reveal that psychedelic drugs may assist with treating depression, alcohol addiction, and nicotine addiction.
-Although further research is needed, existing results suggest that psychedelics could be effective treatments for certain forms of psychopathology.
-A 2022 survey found that 28% of Americans had used a psychedelic at some point in their life.
+Studies conducted using psilocybin in a psychotherapeutic setting reveal that psychedelic drugs may assist with treating depression, anxiety, alcohol addiction, and nicotine addiction.
+Although further research is needed, existing results suggest that psychedelics could be effective treatments for certain mental health conditions.
+A 2022 survey by YouGov found that 28% of Americans had used a psychedelic at some point in their life.